Find out which 10 NFTs were 2022’s biggest NFT collections – crypto’s most tumultuous year to date.

 8 – Doodles – $391.6 million

-An NFT PFP brand launched Q3 last year, Doodles continued to establish its brand throughout the year.
+An NFT PFP brand launched Q3 last year, Doodles continued to remain 2022’s Biggest NFT Collections.

 With ambitious plans like doing more in the entertainment space, enlisting musician and producer Pharrell Williams to be brand ambassador to help accelerate the project.
 Doodles is also preparing for a part two – a Doodles 2 built for the metaverse.